Choosing a childcare can be an overwhelming process.

 - What processes do they use to drive learning?
 Is there evidence of learning in the center?

 - Are there any audit processes to keep the center running to some standards?

 - In the prices charged, are there other hidden fees that may not be apparent (supply fee, activity fee, etc.)?
 Are there any activities that are included in the program (for e.g. dance, music, yoga)?

 A thorough process of review should help you separate hype from reality!

 A great place to consider is The Learning Experience at Plano or Allen for your child’s education.
 They believe in offering a quality product to their customers.
 When you come into the center, ask about the specials for Planomoms that they are running.
-If you register on the same day you tour, they will give you a $50 discount on registration if you print this page and bring to them (offer ends 10/31/17).
 We would also encourage you to follow this process of selecting a childcare to find one that cares for your little one like you do yourself!